WiMoVE-OSS/docs/docs/setup/manual/gateway.md

     ```bash
     sudo apt install dnsmasq
     ```
 1. Update the file `/etc/dnsmasq.conf` with the following content.
-You likely need to add more entries for the correct IP ranges when you have more than 3 VNIs in use
+You likely need to add more entries for the correct IP ranges when you have more than 3 VNIs in use.

+    !!! tip

+        Refer back to the parameters you decided on for the IPv4 range for each VNI

     ??? abstract "/etc/dnsmasq.conf"